We need more entrepreneur community* builders to support growth & create a sustainable ecosystem for entrepreneurs to thrive in.

 Understand that your city has its own unique characteristics that you need to build the right model for.
 You can learn from the success of Silicon Valley and other ecosystems but don’t copy-cat it.

 Here’s one of CEE Changers main missions: empower every community to grow at this own model.

 Start by evaluating your community (or the its non existence).
 Become “an expert” of all the players and activities, by mapping everything: actors by type, activity, industry, people, tools, events, universities, etc.

 Mapping out your ecosystem will set you up for success, or failure.
 As you’re trying to build an infrastructure for the community, you need to understand how to build and organise everything around the players.

 The most critical principle of a startup community is that entrepreneurs must lead it, for the community will to be sustainable over time. — Brad Feld

-A thriving ecosystem must be built by entrepreneurs and for entrepreneur.
-As horizontal social structures, community leaders shouldn’t be “at the top”, “alone”, but should bring several leaders with them, entrepreneurs, as inspiration of the community and its initiatives.
+A thriving ecosystem must be built by entrepreneurs and for an entrepreneur.
+As horizontal social structures, community leaders shouldn’t be “at the top”, “alone”, but should bring several leaders with them, entrepreneurs, as the inspiration of the community and its initiatives.

 Put entrepreneurs in the center front of your community.
 They should be the most active participants and the ultimate beneficiaries of programs.
 That’s how you best understand their challenges and establish first step solutions for your ecosystem.